docksal/docksal/docs/advanced/stack-config.md

 <a name="loading-order"></a>
 ## Configuration files loading order

-With this swarm of configuration files Docksal lets you configure a project in a way that works for you and your team.
+With this swarm of configuration files, Docksal lets you configure a project in a way that works for you and your team.
 Just like Bash configuration files (/etc/profile, bashrc, bash_profile, bash_logout), they give the flexibility to configure a Docksal project in dozens of ways.